Liwei-Master/My-code/rotten_tomatoes/README.md

 ## PURPOSE
-collect the comments of a movie called "A quiet place" from Rottentomatoes, and analise the data to obtain useful information.
+collect all the comments of a movie called "A quiet place" from Rottentomatoes, and analise the data to obtain useful information.

 ## Methods
 1. analise the data 'Grades' given by audience